Lives saved

 My brother and I were on Day 6 of the Northwest Circuit of Stewart Island.
 Our journey began at Oban, with the first night spent at the Port William Hut.
 On the day of the rescue, we were heading to East Ruggedy Hut from Long Harry Hut.

-We were traversing the last stony beach before leaving the coast to head to East Ruggedy Hut, more than halfway through the day, when the rain that had been threatening finally started.
-Being exposed on the beach, we also began to feel the wind.
+We were traversing the last stony beach before leaving the coast to head to East Ruggedy Hut.
+More than halfway through the day, when the rain that had been threatening finally started.
+As we exposed ourselves on the beach, we began to feel the wind.

 As we started to move faster along the beach, using a hiking pole each for stability, my brother saw me disappear over a line of boulders on the beach.
 About two minutes later, he found me lying face down in the rocks.
 I recall waking up with my head jammed between two boulders, bleeding from the scalp and temple, with a hole in my trousers.